Interview with Jane Pettigrew, author of World of Tea: Discovering Producing Regions and Their Teas.

 Q. It seems to me reading this book would be a good start.
 How much time and experience is needed (to become a sommelier)?

 A. I hope this book will help with knowledge and information but to understand tea fully, you need to visit tea factories to understand how tea is made; you need to taste and taste and taste many different types of tea.
-‘Reading’ is important but ‘doing’ is more so.
+'Reading' is important, but 'doing' is more so.
 You cannot learn to taste from the pages of a book.

 Q. Can you tell us what to look for in tea quality between different regions and estates?

 A. Again, this comes down to tasting and learning to assess good and bad teas.
 Everywhere we go in the tea world, the teas will have their own character.
-Whether that is good or not is judged by various characteristics that are recognized in the tea world.
+Whether that is good is judged by various characteristics recognized in the tea world.
 We judge the appearance and aroma of the dry leaf; the appearance, brightness, clarity, aroma, and taste of the liquor; and the appearance and aroma of the wet leaves.
 This sensory evaluation of different teas is key to whether or not we judge a tea to be good or poor.

-Related: 10 Best Online Tea Shops
+- 15 Best Online Tea Shops

 Q. What is the difference in terms of taste and value between first flush and second flush teas?

-Q. Do you have any predictions for up and coming tea markets?
+Q. Do you have any predictions for up-and-coming tea markets?

 I am enjoying Jane Pettigrew's World of Tea book immensely.
 It's an excellent reference book but also a fascinating read at the same time.